Building a Science Fantasy World Map From Star Systems to Magical Realms

 Rival cities race to collect the most “songs” to gain cultural and magical supremacy.

-There’s a dark legend: if all meteor melodies are played at once, the god might be resurrected—or awaken something worse.
+There’s also a dark legend: if all meteor melodies are played at once, the god might be resurrected—or awaken something worse.

 🪐 5.
 The Planetary Veil

 Impacts: Gravity weakens or strengthens depending on location—allowing for floating cities or plummeting terrain.
+In fact, the celestial realm of Zalonia originated when this alignment happened, combined with the use of magic, it was able to continually float in the sky.

 A new form of magic—Webweaving—emerges, allowing manipulation of the cosmic threads.
+This is good for defensive magic because webs can be used for shielding.

 Political factions blame each other for exploiting the veil, leading to tensions, revolutions, or war.
+These have led to smaller wars within Zalonia, but not with either of the great battles.

 ☄️ 6.
 The Reverse Supernova